euler-xyz/fee-flow/formal-verification/NOTES.md

 4. (INFO) Fee on transfer tokens might cause the emit of incorrect event amounts.
 Something to keep in mind.

 5. (INFO) for gas optimization you can transfer the whole balance -1 wei to keep the slot non-zero.
 This will keep the gas cost constant and more predictable as well.

-? what happens after period expires?

-6. It seems to me that after a period expires you can get the the assets for free.
-If that happens anything after that point that goes to the contract can be fetched for free.
-Not sure if that is expected behavior.